 The following document describes a list of common exceptions, coming from the broker or connectivity to the broker, that may be logged by NServiceBus.
 Usually, these exceptions are transient in their nature and will be automatically resolved by the retry policy of the Azure Service Bus SDK, or they are resolved at the transport level by reestablishing the connection to the service.

-If the exceptions persist, they will eventually trigger the transport's circuit breaker which results in crashing the process with a fatal exception.
+If the exceptions persist, they will eventually trigger the transport's circuit breaker which results in a critical error which may stop the process with a fatal exception.

 A subset of these exceptions originate from within the Azure Service Bus service itself.
 These exceptions can be recognized by the

 TrackingId field and its value in the exception message.
 Usually, these exceptions are also transient in nature and will cease occurring after a few minutes.

 TrackingIdvalue can be used to contact Azure Support to investigate further with Microsoft and Azure Service Bus teams.

 A peculiar behavior of the Azure Service Bus SDK is how it reports on message size.
 It can only do so accurately after a message has been sent.
 Before sending the reported message size only covers the body section and not the final size that would include header and serialization overhead.
 This can obviously lead to unexpected results when trying to send a message.

 If the application is intended to send large messages, it should leverage the DataBus to send large payloads.
 In the scenario where an application sends regular messages that borderline with the maximum message size than extra precaution may be necessary.